galaxyproject/training-material/topics/statistics/tutorials/fruit_360/tutorial.md

 In this section, we define a CNN and train it using fruit 360 dataset training data.
-The goal is to learn a model such that given an image of a fruit/vegetable, we can predict wat fruit/vegetable it is (Labels are in the range of 0 to 9).
+The goal is to learn a model such that given an image of a fruit/vegetable, we can predict what fruit/vegetable it is (Labels are in the range of 0 to 9).
 We then evaluate the trained CNN on the test dataset and plot the confusion matrix.

 ### **Create a deep learning model architecture**